»»»Home «««

 TELL and layout data

 It has to be clear that TELL is not a placeholder for layout data.
 TELL is a command script for generation and manipulation of such data, but it does not store it.
-You could look at it this way: TELL is like a broadband connection for a computer - it makes the whole process easier but ultimately it is a part of a larger picture.
 The TELL interpreter is build into the layout editor, and Toped is the one, that takes care of generated data.
 In the same time TELL is perfectly capable of referencing layout data from the Toped database via a dedicated type.
 Referenced data can be modified or used in any other convenient way.
 In result forward and backward connection between TELL and the layout database is ensured.

 Syntax and semantics